200844104423/wi-dmar/README.md

 *Data Augmentation-v1.py*: This is used to implement the core modules for conditional diffusion-based data augmentation.

-*Data Augmentation-v2.py*: This is used to generate augmented pseudo samples based on the source data.
-It calls modules from *Data Augmentation-v1.py*.

 *Activity Recognition.py*: This is used to conduct activity recognition.